Focusing on What Matters

 into a calculator application and it replies with 5

-, this is a “logical error”, and the application is not logically correct.
-Similarly, if I type some information into a form and click the “Save” button, this information should be persisted for later retrieval or else this, too, is a logical error.
+, this is what we would call “incorrect”.
+Similarly, if I type some information into a form and click the “Save” button, this information should be persisted for later retrieval or else this, too, is incorrect behavior.

 Photo by Michal Marlon on Unsplash